-Indeed, Italy has a long history and rich culture.
-From ancient times, Italy has been influencing the cultural and social development of the Mediterranean Region.
-Especially, the history of the Roman Empire, which ruled the Mediterranean region for centuries since ancient Greece, has also had a profound impact on world history.
+Italy's has a long history and rich begining from the ancient times, Italy has been influencing the cultural and social development of the Mediterranean Region.
+Especially the history of the Roman Empire, which ruled the Mediterranean region for centuries since ancient Greece, and has also had a profound impact on world history.
 Leonardo da Vinci, Michelangelo, and many other famous artists and philosophers were based in Italy.
-And the smallest country in the world, the Vatican, is located in Rome which has significant importance in religion.
+The smallest country in the world, the Vatican, is located in Rome which has significant importance in religion.

-Tourists visit Italy not only for culture, art, history, religion but also for their gastronomy.
-Pizza, pasta, as well as a variety of appetizers and desserts add the excitement of travel.
+Tourists visit Italy not only for the culture, art, history, religion but also for the gastronomy.
+Pizza, pasta, as well as a variety of appetizers and desserts add excitement to travel.
 You can enjoy classic coffee, espresso, and gelato at a cheap price.

 LANGUAGE : Italian